ThxAndBye/Bachelorarbeit-HFT-Quellcode/NRF52DK/nimble_gatt_sht3x/README.md

 NimBLE GATT Server Example
 ==========================
 This example application configures and runs the NimBLE BLE stack as simple GATT server.
-It will provide two services, the built-in GAP and the built-in GATT service.
-The device will advertise itself by the name `NimBLE on RIOT`.
+It will provide one service for environmental sensing.
+The device will advertise itself by the name `NimBLE SHT31-D example`.

 To interact with the BLE device running this example, use any BLE client that is able to discover and interact with GATT services.